 tolerance for carbon dioxide

 One aspect in relation to ageing is the breathing frequency.
-We know that dogs, cats and mice have a high respiration rate and live a markedly shorter period of time, compared to a giant tortoise that only takes about 4-5 breaths per minute and can live up to 200 years and an elephant only takes 4-6 breaths per minute and can become up to 80 years old.
+We know that dogs, cats and mice have a high respiration rate and live a markedly shorter period of time, compared to a giant tortoise that only takes about four to five breaths per minute and can live up to 200 years and an elephant only takes four to six breaths per minute and can become up to 80 years old.

 NAKED MOLE RAT